pymzml/pymzML/README.rst

 pymzML requires Python3.4+.
-The module is freely available on pymzml.github.com or pypi, published under MIT license and requires no additional modules to be installed, but can optionally use numpy.
+The module is freely available on pymzml.github.com or pypi, published under MIT license and only requires numpy and regex, however there are several optional dependencies for extended functionality like interactive plotting and deconvolution.

 ********